h8d13/Vase/README.md

 ### From the official [ISO](https://archlinux.org/download/) or our builds [here](https://github.com/h8d13/Vase/releases)

 > By default you are already root in the ISO env.

+**This also works from an existing ArchLinux based installation.** where you can skip ISOs altogether (mirrors only).

 `$ pacman-key --init && pacman -Sy git`